-A list of books, links, and email server groups was one of the main features of the old Pack Lunch website and what started it all!
+A list of books, links, and email server groups was one of the main features of the old Pack Lunch website and really what started it all.
 The resources listed here are ones I view as a good starting place for people new to the idea of raw feeding, as well as some old standbys that even the most experienced raw feeder might find themselves visiting over and over.
 You can also check out the PL Pinterest boards for many many many more sites and resources.
-Click on book cover images to take you directly to the catalog at Dogwise or other websites where you can get more info, read reviews, and purchase titles.

 This book is a must-read for anyone interested in raw feeding.
 One of the more comprehensive texts on the subject, it covers the recent history and foundation of the concept of raw feeding.
 I’m not going to lie, the first chapter is a bit dry and lengthy, but the rest is a captivating read for anyone interested in a natural approach to diet and healthcare.